 Add a label or patch to cover the turning hole.
 (Note, your previous quilting is now totally covered.
 To keep all layers fastened, and to keep those judges happy, add some additional quilting.)

 - If you've made garments, you're probably familiar with "understitching."
-This techinique helps facings roll to the back.
+This technique helps facings roll to the back.
 It's awkward to add it to quilts, but very helpful. (*See additional resources at end.)

 - Instead of cutting the facing/backing fabric too large, cut it exactly.
-This additional accuracy will allow you to attach a hanging sleeve, by machine, to the facing/backing before sewing it on.
+This additional accuracy will allow you to attach a hanging sleeve, by machine, as well as a label before attaching the facing.
 (A great time saver!)

 Facing as a Frame - the facing is around the edges only.
 This method takes longer, but it allows the quilting on the back to show.

 - Cut four facing strips about 2 1/2 - 3" wide.
 To figure their correct lengths, do this:

 - Lay the quilt out and lay two facing strips along the length, in their correct positions.
 Cut them to the length of the quilt.